 It is difficult for intelligence agents piecing together shreds of information to get enough to merit probable cause, he said.
 By the time they can amass enough information to do that, the phone number they wanted to track might already be obsolete, McConnell said.

 "Terrorists change their name, change their means of communicating all the time.
 Every time that changes you've got to stay with it.
 We have to be very dynamic.
-More than likely we would miss the very information we need to prevent some horrendous act from taking place in the United States,"
+More than likely we would miss the very information we need to prevent some horrendous act from taking place in the United States,"he said.

 The FISA law does make provisions for fleeting targets when there is not time to fill out the paperwork.
 Within a few days, though, the paperwork must be completed and probable cause proved to get an order approved.